 Fostering brought diversity into our home.
-Children who come into foster care match the children in our community: diverse!
+Children who come into foster care match the children in our community—they’re diverse!
 Different ages, cultures, languages, races, and socioeconomic statuses are all represented in foster care.

 Fostering gave our biological children an opportunity to live out their faith.
 When they themselves chose to love, care for, and sacrifice for a foster sibling, they were living out what it means for them to love their neighbor.

-Our biological children and our family forever will be different because of fostering.
-Not just because we gained a daughter and sister, but also because of what fostering has done to us and our biological children.
-Fostering truly has had many positive and lifelong lasting impacts on our children.
+Our biological children and our family forever will be different because of fostering—not just because we gained a daughter and sister, but also because of what fostering has done to us and our biological children.
+Fostering can bring many positive and lifelong lasting impacts on your children.

-Sound off: If you have fostered, what positive impacts did it have on your biological children?
+Sound off: If you have fostered, what have been some positive effects of foster care on your biological children?

 Did you know that over 1,000 children and teens enter the foster care system each month in the state of Florida?
 They are in need of safe, loving, and committed foster families who can care of them while they are removed from their homes.
 Would you consider opening your heart and home to care?
 Learn more about becoming a foster parent by visiting MyFloridaMyFamily or by calling 1-83-FosterFL or 1-833-678-3735.

 Huddle Up Question

 Huddle up with your kids and ask, “In what ways are you different from your siblings?
 Why is that good?”